6192-sp24/lab2_a/README.md

 ## Design Verification A

-You can test your code by running `make CBuffer`.
+You can test your code by running `make CBufferTest`.
 It should automatically re-compile your design if there are updates and save the testbench output to the file `output.log`.
 It will also create a `mkCBufferReg.sched` file that you can inspect for the scheduling information.